Pierre Dagenais: Professional

 During the 2004–05 NHL lockout, Dagenais played 7 games with HC Ajoie in Switzerland.
 He was also involved in a controversy during the lockout.
 In an interview, Dagenais stated he wouldn't mind playing under a salary cap, which was in opposition to the NHLPA's stance.
 In his return to the NHL in 2005–06, Dagenais scored the first game-winning shootout goal in Montreal for the Canadiens on November 22, 2005.
 With dwindling offensive numbers he was sent back to the Hamilton Bulldogs in January.
 He became a restricted free agent during the summer of 2006, and signed a tryout contract with Jokerit in the Finnish SM-liiga in October 2006.
 His tryout lasted until the SM-liiga Christmas break, and the contract was not renewed.
 He signed a new contract with Austrian team, HC TWK Innsbruck of the Erste Bank Eishockey Liga and had an excellent 2006–07 season, scoring 37 goals in only 27 games.
 He almost led the league in goals, despite playing only half the year.
 He re-signed with Innsbruck for 2007–08 season.

-In 2008, he signed with Kontinental Hockey League club, Traktor Chelyabinsk.
-After potting 14 goals in 40 games in 2008–09, Pierre was re-signed to a one-year contract extension on August 5, 2009.
+In 2008, Dagenais signed with Kontinental Hockey League club, Traktor Chelyabinsk.
+After potting 14 goals in 40 games in 2008–09, he was re-signed to a one-year contract extension on August 5, 2009.

 In 2010, he signed with the Akwesasne Warriors of the Federal Hockey League.
 Being one of a few Federal League players with NHL experience, Dagenais was able to score on a regular basis.
 At the time of his departure, he had played 23 games and scored 26 goals and 54 points and still had a share of the scoring lead a month after his departure from the team.